Accurate and Fast Estimation of Temporal Motifs using Path Sampling: Related Work

 \textbf{Exact Temporal Motif Counting.} The problem of temporal motif mining is first formally described by Paranjape \textit{et al.}~\cite{paranjape2017motifs}, where they propose an algorithm to enumerate and count the temporal motif instances.
 A more recent exact counting algorithm~\cite{mackey2018chronological} proposed a backtracking algorithm by enumerating all instances on chronologically sorted edges.
 Everest~\cite{yuan2023everest} supports the backtracking exact counting algorithm on GPUs with system-level optimizations that improve performance by an order of magnitude.
 There are other general temporal motif count algorithms~\cite{sun2019tm,min2023time}.
 A critical challenge with the exact counting algorithms is scalability with respect to graph and motif sizes as enumeration all possible matches takes a large portion of memory and compute resources.
 A few algorithms focus on mining specific motifs~\cite{boekhout2019efficiently,kumar20182scent,pashanasangi2021faster,gao2022scalable}.
 These solutions, however, are limited to simpler motifs and do not address multi-graph motifs.

 \textbf{Approximate Temporal Motif Counting.} To address the scalability issue, Interval-Sampling~\cite{liu2019sampling} proposed a sampling algorithm by partitioning times into intervals.
 PRESTO~\cite{sarpe2021presto} improved the sampling method by leveraging uniform sampling based on Liu \textit{et al.}~\cite{liu2019sampling}.
 Edge-Sampling~\cite{wang2020efficient} estimates the total number of temporal motifs by exactly counting the local motifs from uniformly sampled temporal edges.
-Additionally, an online, single-pass sampling algorithm was developed by Ahmed \textit{et al.}~\cite{ahmed2021online}.
 These approaches, however, have two drawbacks.
 First, they use uniform sampling while the input graphs are skewed, affecting the accuracy of estimates.
 Second, their dependency on exact backtracking count algorithm~\cite{mackey2018chronological} on processing sampled edge subsets necessitates examining every instance, reducing their efficiency.
+Additionally, an online, single-pass sampling algorithm was developed by Ahmed \textit{et al.}~\cite{ahmed2021online}.
+Also, Oden~\cite{sarpe2021oden} a sampling-based work that could count multiple motifs that has the same underlying static structure.